umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/index.md

 These will be our main files for the editor, with the .html file handling the view and the .js part handling the functionality.

-In the .js file I will add a basic angularJS controller declaration
+In the .js file I will add a basic AngularJS controller declaration

 	angular.module("umbraco")
 		.controller("My.MarkdownEditorController",